PercyJackson235/Pymap/README.md

 ## Requirements
 - Currently only supported on linux
-- This tool depends on icmplib and scapy
+- This tool depends on icmplib, scapy, ldap3, and impacket
-  - Both packages can be install with `pip3 install icmplib scapy`.
   - Packages can be installed with `pip3 install -r requirements.txt`.
 - This tool also needs to be run as root or with sudo because it create raw packets.
+- Leans on the Impacket Library for SMB Connections.
+That is not my own creation.
+  - Impacket Library is included with Pymap as impacketEngine, mostly because I was having problems pip installing it properly, and the preferred way to install Impacket includes the installing of the example tools onto your system, which is a little intrusive for this tool.

 ## Similar applications
 - I have not made anything like this before, but this project was partially inspired by Nmap.